repetier/Repetier-Firmware/README.txt

 your new firmware should be uploaded and ready to start.
 If the upload doesn't start, after the files are compiled, try pressing the reset button on your board.

+Update from older version:

+Version 0.32 changed the EEPROM usage, because some parameter aren't used any more.
+Check the settings before using the new version.

 4) Things you should know